damiano-sg/delayed-dynamics/README.md

 # delayed-dynamics
-The effect of Delayed Dynamics on the Stability of Ecosystems
+**Title of my Master thesis:** The effect of Delayed Dynamics on the Stability of Ecosystems.

+## Files
+1. _RMG.py_ used to generate different types of random matrices

 This should answer a short list of basic questions: